 By measuring the quality of care for carpal tunnel syndrome (CTS) in a large workers' compensation provider organization in California and assessing value to workers and employers, RAND laid the groundwork for ongoing quality assessment and improvement programs in workers' compensation settings within California and elsewhere.

-The Q-DART project uses innovative approaches to highlight gaps in quality of care and health outcomes in diverse populations in order to help health plans, public health organizations, and others concerned about improving the care that people receive allocate scarce resources more wisely.
+The Q-DART project uses innovative approaches to highlight gaps in quality of care and health outcomes in diverse populations.
+This helps health plans, public health organizations, and others concerned about improving the care that people receive allocate scarce resources more wisely.

 Vulnerable elders receive on average only half of recommended care; for conditions that affect primarily the elderly, they receive appropriate care less than one-third of the time.
 Interventions based on ACOVE indicators can improve the care physicians provide to older adults.